 It is ideal to always have at least two lights in person, so that during emergencies, you can use the smaller light to help you find your primary flashlight.

-Buying Considerations for the Best AAA Flashlight
+How to Choose the Best AAA Flashlight

 Select good quality flashlights from reliable manufacturers.
 There are plenty of options to get, but oftentimes cheap ones which use multiple LED’s are not of good quality, and will tend to fail when you most need it.